mernst/basic-stats/README.md

 4. Run `./gradlew build` to compile and run tests.

 5. Run `./gradlew clean` whenever you want to clean up the project (i.e., delete all generated files).
+You need to do this to re-run the tests, if they have already been run after the most recent code change.
+For example: `./gradlew clean build`.

 #### Program features:
 * Displays (at the bottom of the screen) a set of entered numbers.